WINE ITINERARY DESIGN

 Liguria

-The vineyards of coastal Liguria appear on small clearings carved from the dense Mediterranean shrubs covering the coastline.
-Tending grapevines on the steep slopes, plunging into the turquoise Mediterranean waters, is a daring endeavor.
-The plants cling to the vertical walls, battered by the elements and constantly sprayed by sea mist.
-It's no wonder these saline whites perfectly complement the local cuisine.
-Enjoying a glass of Pigato with a plate of Acciughe di Monterosso amidst the roar of crashing waves is an unforgettable experience.
+The vineyards of coastal Liguria cling to small clearings hewn from dense Mediterranean brush along the rugged shoreline.
+Cultivating grapes on these steep slopes that plunge directly into the turquoise sea is a bold and challenging pursuit.
+The vines grip the sheer cliffs, enduring relentless winds and a constant spray of salty sea mist.
+It’s no surprise that the region’s crisp, saline white wines pair exquisitely with the local cuisine.
+Savoring a glass of Pigato alongside a plate of Acciughe di Monterosso, with the sound of crashing waves as your soundtrack, is a truly unforgettable experience.

 Lake Garda